wavy/lievre/README.md

 # Lievre Project

-Lievre is an experimental implementation of AMQP 0.9.1 with RabbitMQ extensions.
+Lievre is an experimental server implementation of AMQP 0.9.1 with RabbitMQ extensions in Rust.

 Its primary use-case is for building integration tests for Rust projects using RabbitMQ.
 It can also be run standalone, acting as a low-resource replacement of the RabbitMQ server.

 ## Architecture